BMO Capital Markets Increases Electronic Arts (NASDAQ:EA) Price Target to $150.00

-Electronic Arts (NASDAQ:EA) had its price objective upped by investment analysts at BMO Capital Markets from $143.00 to $150.00 in a report issued on Friday, The Fly reports.
-The firm presently has a “market perform” rating on the game software company’s stock.
-BMO Capital Markets’ price target points to a potential upside of 8.21% from the company’s previous close.
+Electronic Arts (NASDAQ:EA) had its price objective raised by investment analysts at BMO Capital Markets from $143.00 to $150.00 in a report released on Thursday, Benzinga reports.
+The brokerage currently has a “market perform” rating on the game software company’s stock.
+BMO Capital Markets’ price objective suggests a potential upside of 7.01% from the company’s previous close.

-Several other equities analysts also recently weighed in on EA.
-The Goldman Sachs Group raised shares of Electronic Arts from a “neutral” rating to a “buy” rating and set a $170.00 price target on the stock in a research note on Sunday, January 24th.
-TheStreet downgraded shares of Electronic Arts from a “b” rating to a “c+” rating in a research note on Tuesday, May 11th.
-KeyCorp lifted their target price on shares of Electronic Arts from $165.00 to $170.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 28th.
-Needham & Company LLC reaffirmed a “buy” rating and set a $165.00 target price on shares of Electronic Arts in a research note on Wednesday.
-Finally, Deutsche Bank Aktiengesellschaft lifted their target price on shares of Electronic Arts from $144.00 to $145.00 and gave the stock a “hold” rating in a research note on Thursday, January 14th.
-Eleven research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
-Electronic Arts presently has a consensus rating of “Buy” and an average target price of $156.54.
+Several other research firms also recently issued reports on EA.
+Piper Sandler increased their target price on Electronic Arts from $133.00 to $156.00 and gave the stock a “neutral” rating in a research report on Wednesday, February 3rd.
+Jefferies Financial Group began coverage on Electronic Arts in a research report on Thursday, April 22nd.
+They issued a “buy” rating and a $165.00 price objective on the stock.
+MKM Partners increased their price objective on Electronic Arts from $160.00 to $170.00 and gave the stock a “buy” rating in a research report on Wednesday, February 3rd.
+Benchmark increased their price objective on Electronic Arts from $177.00 to $181.00 and gave the stock a “buy” rating in a research report on Tuesday.
+Finally, Barclays lowered their price objective on Electronic Arts from $145.00 to $142.00 and set an “equal weight” rating on the stock in a research report on Tuesday.
+Ten equities research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $157.81.

-In other Electronic Arts news, CFO Blake J. Jorgensen sold 5,975 shares of the stock in a transaction that occurred on Wednesday, April 7th.
-The shares were sold at an average price of $141.99, for a total value of $848,390.25.
-Following the sale, the chief financial officer now directly owns 31,593 shares of the company’s stock, valued at approximately $4,485,890.07.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CMO Chris Bruzzo sold 2,500 shares of the stock in a transaction that occurred on Thursday, April 1st.
-The shares were sold at an average price of $137.81, for a total transaction of $344,525.00.
-Following the completion of the sale, the chief marketing officer now directly owns 19,475 shares in the company, valued at $2,683,849.75.
+In other Electronic Arts news, insider Vijayanthimala Singh sold 800 shares of Electronic Arts stock in a transaction that occurred on Monday, March 1st.
+The shares were sold at an average price of $134.84, for a total value of $107,872.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Blake J. Jorgensen sold 5,975 shares of Electronic Arts stock in a transaction that occurred on Wednesday, April 7th.
+The stock was sold at an average price of $141.99, for a total transaction of $848,390.25.
+Following the completion of the sale, the chief financial officer now directly owns 31,593 shares of the company’s stock, valued at approximately $4,485,890.07.
 The disclosure for this sale can be found here.
-Insiders sold 19,710 shares of company stock valued at $2,749,962 in the last 90 days.
-Company insiders own 0.92% of the company’s stock.
+Over the last 90 days, insiders sold 19,710 shares of company stock valued at $2,741,942.
+0.92% of the stock is owned by company insiders.

-Several large investors have recently made changes to their positions in EA.
-BlackRock Inc. boosted its holdings in shares of Electronic Arts by 3.5% in the 1st quarter.
-BlackRock Inc. now owns 23,793,414 shares of the game software company’s stock valued at $3,220,914,000 after buying an additional 799,918 shares in the last quarter.
-Alliancebernstein L.P. boosted its holdings in shares of Electronic Arts by 23.1% in the 4th quarter.
-Alliancebernstein L.P. now owns 11,314,902 shares of the game software company’s stock valued at $1,624,820,000 after buying an additional 2,125,286 shares in the last quarter.
-Public Investment Fund acquired a new position in shares of Electronic Arts in the 4th quarter valued at $1,065,538,000.
-Geode Capital Management LLC boosted its holdings in shares of Electronic Arts by 2.8% in the 1st quarter.
-Geode Capital Management LLC now owns 5,124,256 shares of the game software company’s stock valued at $691,992,000 after buying an additional 138,304 shares in the last quarter.
-Finally, Nuveen Asset Management LLC boosted its holdings in shares of Electronic Arts by 10.9% in the 4th quarter.
-Nuveen Asset Management LLC now owns 3,378,124 shares of the game software company’s stock valued at $485,099,000 after buying an additional 332,571 shares in the last quarter.
-87.95% of the stock is currently owned by institutional investors.
+A number of large investors have recently bought and sold shares of EA.
+BlackRock Inc. grew its position in shares of Electronic Arts by 3.5% during the 1st quarter.
+BlackRock Inc. now owns 23,793,414 shares of the game software company’s stock valued at $3,220,914,000 after acquiring an additional 799,918 shares during the period.
+Alliancebernstein L.P. grew its position in shares of Electronic Arts by 23.1% during the 4th quarter.
+Alliancebernstein L.P. now owns 11,314,902 shares of the game software company’s stock valued at $1,624,820,000 after acquiring an additional 2,125,286 shares during the period.
+Public Investment Fund bought a new stake in shares of Electronic Arts during the 4th quarter valued at $1,065,538,000.
+Geode Capital Management LLC grew its position in shares of Electronic Arts by 2.8% during the 1st quarter.
+Geode Capital Management LLC now owns 5,124,256 shares of the game software company’s stock valued at $691,992,000 after acquiring an additional 138,304 shares during the period.
+Finally, Nuveen Asset Management LLC grew its position in shares of Electronic Arts by 10.9% during the 4th quarter.
+Nuveen Asset Management LLC now owns 3,378,124 shares of the game software company’s stock valued at $485,099,000 after acquiring an additional 332,571 shares during the period.
+87.95% of the stock is owned by institutional investors and hedge funds.

 Electronic Arts Inc develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
 The company develops and publishes games and services across various genres, such as sports, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and Plants v.